Star Ocean (video game): Music

 The scores for Star Ocean and First Departure were composed and arranged by Motoi Sakuraba.
-Music from the game was included on the album Star Ocean Perfect Sound Collection, released November 1, 1996 by Sony Records, which included arranged medleys of themes from the Super Famicom version by Sakuraba, Yoshiharu Gotanda, and Kazushi Satoh as well as voice tracks.
+Music from the game was included on the album Star Ocean Perfect Sound Collection, released on November 1, 1996 by Sony Records, which included arranged medleys of themes from the Super Famicom version by Sakuraba, Yoshiharu Gotanda, and Kazushi Satoh as well as voice tracks.
 An album containing music from the PSP version was released on January 30, 2008 by Sony Music and Square Enix which contained 68 tracks across two discs.
 Critics praised Sakuraba's progressive rock style, and highlighted his musical experimentation throughout the original Star Ocean score and First Departure.
 Tracks added from Star Ocean: The Second Story received mixed reviews on the First Departure album, adding some familiar Star Ocean themes but also some lesser known songs to the mix.
 Several musical pieces were missing from the original album and were added to the remake's release.

 The First Departure remake features the theme song "Heart" performed by Japanese music group Asunaro, which accompanied the game's opening animation as well as the end credits, and was included in that version's official soundtrack in 2008.
 This theme was replaced for the First Departure R release with the song "Atarashī Ippo" (新しい一歩) by Yauchi Keiko of Shadow of Laffandor.

 Reception

 The original Super Famicom release of Star Ocean sold approximately 235,000 copies in Japan, of which just over 175,000 copies were sold during 1996.

-In a 2009 retro review, NintendoLife praised the game's technical aspects calling it "one of the best-looking Super Nintendo games ever created" and that the soundtrack "never ceases to amaze".
+The four reviewers in the Japanese magazine Weekly Famitsu generally gave the game complimentary scores.
+Two reviewers found the game unique and ambitious in its gameplay, with one reviewer critiquing that the real-time battle system would make players panic and mash buttons.
+They had different opinions on the story of the game with one saying it was solid, another saying the player's mileage in the game will depend on their how much they can get into the story, while another said that stories involving travelling to the future and past were a bit cliche at the moment.
+In a 2009 retro review, Nintendo Life praised the game's technical aspects calling it "one of the best-looking Super Nintendo games ever created" and that the soundtrack "never ceases to amaze".